4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 ![Action parameters](assets/en/project-editor/Actions-parameters-4D-for-iOS.png)

-You are free to change the order fo parameters using drag and drop.
+You are free to change the order of parameters using drag and drop.

 Here are the different **Formats** you can select for a parameter: